vkhera/test-one/jmeter/README.md

 BASIC CRUD API with Spring Boot
 ================================

-This is the code of a simple API for some CRUD operations build using Spring Boot.
+This is the code of a simple API for some CRUD operations build using Spring Boot using H2 DB

 ### Requirements

 - Maven
 - JDK 8
-- MongoDB

 ### Running